 - Execution of malicious redefinitions, this can occur through the insertion of a class into the class hierarchy that overrides commonly called methods in the parent classes. - Accidental redefinition, where a method is defined that inadvertently overrides a method that has already been defined in a parent class. - Accidental failure of redefinition, when a method is incorrectly named or the parameters are not defined properly, and thus does not override a method in a parent class. - Breaking of class invariants, this can be caused by redefining methods that initialize or validate class data without including that initialization or validation in the overriding methods. - Consider the interaction of automatically generated member functions with the direct reading and writing of visible class members.
-Consider how this violates the Liskov substitution principle.

 These vulnerabilities can increase dramatically as the complexity of the hierarchy increases, especially in the use of multiple inheritance.
-(Rethink for multiple inheritance.
-We should probably be more specific).